-Ciara Slammed By Kelly Rowland & Charlamagne Over Naked Photoshoot With Son
+Ciara Slammed By Kelly Rowland And Charlamagne Over Naked Photoshoot With Son

 Notably, Ciara’s naked family photo seriously raised eyebrows online after she posted the photo, which showed her wearing nothing but a white pair of underwear while holding her naked son, online on March 7, and a slew of social media users threw in their two cents regarding Ciara’s decision to strip down with her family.

-Some fans appeared to agree with Kelly, Charlamagne tha God and Lil Duval’s comments and hit back at Ciara for her naked Harper’s Bazaar shoot, claiming that it was “inappropriate” for her to be naked with her 2-year-old son with rapper Future, while others instead opted to praise Ciara’s decision by calling the family shoot “beautiful.”
+Some fans appeared to agree with Kelly, Charlamagne tha God, and Lil Duval’s comments and hit back at Ciara for her naked Harper’s Bazaar shoot, claiming that it was “inappropriate” for her to be naked with her two-year-old son with rapper Future, while others instead opted to praise Ciara’s decision by calling the family shoot “beautiful.”

 “Coming from a woman and mother!
 Ciara’s maternity pics were inappropriate!”
 Twitter user @YeahItsTiana hit back over the naked snaps, and @_A_r_y_a_n_a added, “I think Ciara [is] inappropriate AF: 1.
 That boy too f*****g old to be taking naked pics.
 2. Wtf is wrong w the old fashion family clothed pics.”